This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Why do I need a non-tunneled central line?

 Non-tunneled central lines are used to give you medicines and treatments.
 They are often put in if you have to give IV medicines to yourself at home.
-Caregivers may not be able to use smaller veins in your body.
+Healthcare providers may not be able to use smaller veins in your body.
 In an emergency, a non-tunneled central line gives easy access to your bloodstream, and medicine may work faster.

 How can I prevent catheter-associated infections?